 United Way of Westchester and Putnam’s staff and volunteers also targets the root causes of poverty by working on the education of our youth.
 It concentrates on early literacy to make sure all of our children are reading proficiently at the end of third grade, a strong indicator of later success.
 It also supports character education, soft skill development and the mentoring of middle and high school students.

 Finally, United Way supports hundreds of nonprofits with $2-3 million in gifts-in-kind each year, by providing ongoing affordable professional development, and connecting nonprofits to new resources.

 Since 1965, United Way of Westchester and Putnam has made our local community stronger through the help of people of like you.
 Give, advocate and volunteer for United Way.
-Sign up to read to a child, promote the 2-1-1 helpline, or join an affinity group such as the Women’s Leadership Council or Emerging Leaders Alliance.
+Sign up to read to a child, promote the 2-1-1 helpline, or join an affinity group such as the Women’s Leadership Council.